-Solid state drives are not only mainstream, but they've become a commodity.
-Fast storage will hopefully only get faster but today's best choices are differentiated by how extreme you want to go and how willing you are to pay for the very best.
+Fast storage has become a true commodity* and hopefully it will only get bigger and faster.
+Today's best choices are differentiated by how extreme you want to go and how willing you are to pay for the very best.
 For new builds, NVMe drives have become the norm as prices continue to fall.

 - Best High-Performance SSD

 - Best Mainstream SSD

 - Best Portable Storage